roszar351/Word_search_generator/README.md

-# Wordsearch_generator
+# Word Search generator
-Program to generate a wordsearch from a list of words
+This program reads a list of words from DataFiles/words.txt and then tries to generate a word search, default size of word search is 10x10 but user can specify other sizes, the generatedd word search gets printed to the console and saved to a file DataFiles/search.txt.